CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ## Study and research

-As mentioned above, working through a Code Louisville session is a lot like working through a college course.
-That means working through a session is going to involve a lot of self-directed learning.
+As mentioned above, working through a Code Louisville course is a lot like working through a college course.
+That means working through a course is going to involve a lot of self-directed learning.
 You'll have to set your work times, and stick to them.
 You'll have to focus on murky areas and work on them until they become clear.
 If you have a problem, you will likely have to research the question yourself and adapt the answer to your specific need.
 The mentors and Code Louisville staff will help where possible, but most of the effort will come from you.

 Here are some study tips that may be helpful:
 - Set a goal when you begin your study time, such as "I want to set up Flexbox."